michidk/TwitchCSharp/README.md

 Your client id is used to protect the twitch servers from spam.
 You can create one here: http://www.twitch.tv/settings/connections (scroll to the bottom)

 You auth key is used to authenticate you with the twitch servers.
-To simply generate an authkey, just put after "redirect_uri=" "http://localhost", after "client_id=" your client id and visit the following link:
+To simply generate an authkey, just put after "client_id=" your client id and visit the following link:
 ```
 https://api.twitch.tv/kraken/oauth2/authorize?response_type=token&client_id=INSERT_YOUR_CLIENT_ID_HERE&redirect_uri=http://localhost&scope=user_read+user_blocks_edit+user_blocks_read+user_follows_edit+channel_read+channel_editor+channel_commercial+channel_stream+channel_subscriptions+user_subscriptions+channel_check_subscription+chat_login
 ```